Lactose Tolerance (Blood)

 How is this test done?

-This test requires 4 blood samples, which are drawn through a needle from a vein in
+This test is done with 4 blood samples, which are drawn through a needle from a vein

-your arm.
-Your healthcare provider will take the first sample before you drink a dose
+in your arm.
+Your healthcare provider will take the first sample before you drink

-of lactose, usually 100 grams of lactose diluted in 200 milliliters of water.
-The
+a dose of lactose, usually 100 grams of lactose diluted in 200 milliliters of water.

-other blood samples are taken at 3 intervals after you drink the lactose – at 30 minutes,
+The other blood samples are taken at 3 intervals after you drink the lactose–at 30

 Does this test pose any risks?